Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 The Cambodian society that we see today is relatively young; built from the ashes of catastrophe, the people of Cambodia have a shared experience of horror and conflict that defines many of them as a people.
 The fact that the Cambodian Genocide only ended 40 years ago means many of its people and the community’s social structure is in the form of shared recovery.

-Read more on that grim, but important topic here: Mass Murder Of A Nation: How One Man Wiped Out 25% Of Cambodians in 4 Years
+Read more on that grim, but an important topic here: Mass Murder Of A Nation: How One Man Wiped Out 25% Of Cambodians in 4 Years

 This, however, has done nothing to stem the overwhelming friendliness of Cambodian people, a positive trait seen across the whole of Southeast Asia.
 This affable nature is punctured by an often conservative shyness, something that makes Cambodians even more likeable.